VFA-41: 2010s

 By January 2010 VFA-41 had flown over 2,500 combat hours in 400 combat missions supporting Operation Enduring Freedom.
 VFA-41 joined CVW-9 in 2010 and started workups for a WESTPAC deployment in 2011.

 From 27 July 2011 to 26 February 2012, CVW-9 deployed on board to support operations in Iraq and Afghanistan, counter-piracy and maritime security operations.
 VFA-41 supported Operation Enduring Freedom and the final combat missions of Operation New Dawn.

 Following a short six-month turnaround, the squadron once again cruised on a surge deployment from 1 September 2012 to 28 April 2013 on board USS John C. Stennis.
 The squadron returned to the Middle East and flew missions in support of the 5th Fleet and Operation Enduring Freedom.

 In January 2016 VFA-41 with Carrier Air Wing 9 deployed aboard John C. Stennis to the South China Sea to ensure freedom of navigation.
 Ports of call during this deployment included Guam, Busan, Singapore, Manila and Pearl Harbor.
 The squadron flew out to its landbase at Lemoore, California on 9 August.
 VFA-41 conducted combat flights in support of Operations Inherent Resolve, Resolute Support and Freedom Sentinel over Afghanistan, Iraq, and Syria.
 Carrier Air Wing NINE squadrons returned to NAS Lemoore, North Island, Point Mugu, and Whidbey Island in May 2019.

 2020s

-During the 2020s, the squadron was a part of Carrier Air Wing 9 on the USS Abraham Lincoln..
+During the 2020s, the squadron was a part of Carrier Air Wing 9 on the USS Abraham Lincoln.

+In March 2020, the U.S. Navy discharged an aviation machinist mate's apprentice serving with the unit after technology news website Gizmodo discovered they had previously been a "prolific recruiter" for the international neo-Nazi paramilitary network Atomwaffen Division.
+Commander Ron Flanders, then spokesperson for Naval Air Forces Pacific Fleet, told Gizmodo that members of hate groups are "not welcome" in the unit or the Navy.

 In early August 2024, the squadron was deployed on the USS Abraham Lincoln in response to heightened tensions between Iran and Israel.
+While in the CENTCOM theater, VFA-41 conducted extensive combat operations.

+In late Feb 2026, as part of CVW-9, VFA-41 and their F/A-18Fs operating off the USS Abraham Lincoln, undertook combat sorties within Operation Epic Fury against Iran.